 As well as being effective, scientific debugging has another benefit.
 It is one of the best ways to make your programming job really interesting.

-However, when you consciously think what part of the system may not be working how it should, you get absorbed in the process and forget for the moment that anything outside this problem even exist.
+However, when you consciously think about what part of the system may not be working how it should, you get absorbed in the process and forget for the moment that anything outside this problem even exists.

 Then, as you go through the cycles of modifying your hypothesis, it starts to feel like you are hunting down the prey.
 Dopamine, the hormone of pleasure and anticipation, kicks in as you get closer and closer.